Abrams's stable equivalence for graph braid groups: Introduction

-Our proof of Theorem~\ref{sethm} closely follows the method used in the proof of Theorem~A in~\cite{abramsthesis}.
-The proof relies on two lemmas to show that when a graph $G$ contains the specified subdivision, the inclusion $i: \Dspace{n}{G} \rightarrow \Cspace{n}{G}$ induces a bijection on the homotopy groups $\pi_0$ and $\pi_1$.
-We shall sometimes refer to these as the Path Homotopy Lemma (\ref{pathlemma}) and the Contractible Loop Lemma (\ref{disclemma}).
-These are Lemmas~2.2 and 2.3 in~\cite{abramsthesis}.
-The proof given there for the Contractible Loop Lemma contains a slight error, which we correct on page~\pageref{abramserror}.
-In our proof of Lemma~\ref{disclemma}, we keep very careful track of the additional standardized configurations and paths in $\Dspace{n}{G}$ necessary to account for the relaxed subdivision in the hypotheses of Theorem~\ref{sethm}.
-To prove the other direction in the theorem, we formalize the proof sketch given in \cite{abramsthesis} to demonstrate that the graph subdivision described in Theorem~\ref{sethm} is in fact necessary for the existence of a deformation retraction.
+Abrams describes an explicit deformation retraction $\Cspace{n}{G} \goesto \Dspace{n}{G}$ when $n=2$ in~\cite{abramsthesis}.
+In~\cite{kimkopark}, Kim, Ko, and Park prove a version of Theorem~\ref{sethm} under the assumption that $n\ge 3$.
+Their proof depends on Abrams's thesis, and employs the discrete Morse-theoretic tools of~\cite{farley-sabalka-2005}.
+In contrast, we prove the theorem using an explicitly defined discrete Morse function, giving a unified treatment for all indices $n>1$.

 The outline of this paper is as follows.
-In Section~\ref{proof}, we prove Theorem~\ref{sethm}.
-Section~\ref{examples} contains two examples of unlabeled discretized configuration spaces of graphs optimally subdivided for three strands.
-In both examples, we illustrate the space and compute the graph braid group.
-In Section~\ref{lemmas}, we prove the Path Homotopy Lemma and the Contractible Path Lemma.
+In Section~\ref{lemmas}, we use Forman's discrete Morse theory -- in particular, we explicitly construct a discrete Morse function -- to prove that the homotopy type of a discretized configuration space eventually stabilizes after repeated subdivision of a single edge.
+Section~\ref{main} contains our main result and an example illustrating the discrete Morse technique of Section~\ref{lemmas}.

 The authors gratefully acknowledge Lucas Sabalka for his mentorship and encouragement.
-This paper grew out of a summer 2008 REU with him, supported by an NSF VIGRE grant at UC Davis.
+This paper grew out of a summer 2008 REU with him at UC Davis, supported by NSF VIGRE grant DMS-0636297.